SciCatProject/oai-provider-service/README.md

 can be adjusted using `.env` and (recommended) external configuration files created for your environment.
 We typically run as server daemon using [forever](https://github.com/foreverjs/forever), or some tool to assure that the server runs continuously.

-### Docker Container

-The Dockerfile can be used to create a Docker image.
-An image can be created using:

-`docker build -t oai-service .`

-The image will run with something like the following command:

-`docker run -p 3000:3000 -v /etc/tagger-provider:/etc/tagger-provider oai-service`

-Our `tagger-provider` service needs access to an external MySQL database.
-We do not yet have the mysqld service working with the Docker image.